 - Describe the consequences of non-compliance.

 Well-written policies give employees a way to handle problems and issues with having to constantly involve upper management every time they need to make a decision.
-Policies define the limits of decision-making and outline the alternatives, meaning employees understand the constraints of their jobs.
+In other words, policies define the limits of decision-making and outline the alternatives, meaning employees understand the constraints of their jobs.

 Policies communicate the individual and team responsibilities; this enables everyone to work together toward the business’s objectives.
 Managers are able to apply control by exception rather than having to micro-manage their employees’ activities.

 Clearly written policies give a business better protection from potential legal problems.
-When policies can be easily understood by all staff, the business is on better legal ground in case of court challenges.
+When policies are understandable, the business is on better legal ground in case of court challenges.

 The Difference Between Policies and Procedures

 A policy is a guiding principle used to set direction in a business.
 It can be a course of action to guide and influence decisions.
-It should be used as a guide to decision making under a given set of circumstances within the framework of objectives, goals, and management philosophies as determined by senior management.
+Its use could include a guide to decision making under a given set of circumstances within the framework of objectives, goals, and management philosophies as determined by senior management.

 A procedure is a series of steps to be followed and could be something as simple as a checklist.
 The goal of a procedure is to provide consistency.
 Using simple checklists is the easiest way to begin to get consistency in your business.